Erik Bauersfeld: Career

 Bauersfeld was teaching at the San Francisco Art Institute, when he began working at Pacifica Radio station KPFA-FM in Berkeley, beginning in 1961.
 He served as the Director of KPFA's Drama and Literature Department for 31 years.
 Outside of radio, he dabbled in voiceover work in films and video games.

 Bauersfeld was working at Lucasfilm on a radio project, with sound designer Randy Thom, when eventually he was approached by Star Wars sound designer Ben Burtt.
 Burtt asked him to read for the part of Ackbar.
 According to Bauersfeld, he was shown a picture of Ackbar and instantly came up with the character's voice.
 Ackbar's lines, including the memorable exclamation "It's a trap!", took an hour for Bauersfeld to record.
 He then spent an additional 30 minutes reading for the voice of Bib Fortuna, who was Jabba the Hutt's majordomo.
 Both of his vocal parts were added to the finished production of Return of the Jedi, but Bauersfeld received no screen credit at the time.

 He was the last person to read for the part of Yoda, a role that eventually went to puppeteer Frank Oz.

 He also voiced several characters in the 1979 Highbridge audio productions of The Hobbit and The Lord of the Rings.

 Bauersfeld reprised his role as the voice of Admiral Ackbar in several video games (including Star Wars: X-Wing and Star Wars Battlefront: Elite Squadron), as well as in Star Wars: The Force Awakens.
+Following his death in 2016, the role of Ackbar was taken over by veteran Star Wars voice actor Tom Kane for Star Wars: The Last Jedi.